-The privilege tax imposed under this subsection (a-3) shall no longer be imposed beginning on the earliest earlier of (i) July 1, 2005; (ii) the first date after June 20, 2003 the effective date of this amendatory Act of the 93rd General Assembly that riverboat gambling operations are conducted pursuant to a dormant license; ef (iii) the first day that riverboat gambling operations are conducted under the authority of an owners license that is in addition to the 10 owners licenses initially authorized under this Act i or (iv) the effective date of this amendatory Act of the 93rd General Assembly.
-For the purposes of this subsection (a-3), the term "dormant license" means an owners license that is authorized by this Act under which no riverboat gambling operations are being conducted on June 20, 2003 the effective date of this amendatory Act of the 93rd General Assembly.
+The privilege tax imposed under this subsection (a-3) shall no longer be imposed beginning on the earlier of (i) July 1, 2005; (ii) the first date after June 20, 2003 that riverboat gambling operations are conducted pursuant to a dormant license; or (iii) the first day that riverboat gambling operations are conducted under the authority of an owners license that is in addition to the 10 owners licenses initially authorized under this Act.
+For the purposes of this subsection (a-3), the term "dormant license" means an owners license that is authorized by this Act under which no riverboat gambling operations are being conducted on June 20, 2003.

-(a-4) Beginning on the first day on which the tax imposed under subsection (a-3) is no longer imposed, a privilege tax is imposed on persons engaged in the business of conducting riverboat gambling operations (other than licensed managers conducting riverboat gambling operations on behalf of the State) and on the Authority, based on the adjusted gross gaming receipts received by a licensed owner or by the Authority from gambling games authorized under this Act at the following rates:
+(a-4) Beginning on the first day on which the tax imposed under subsection (a-3) is no longer imposed, a privilege tax is imposed on persons engaged in the business of conducting riverboat or casino gambling operations, other than licensed managers conducting riverboat gambling operations on behalf of the State, based on the adjusted gross gaming receipts received by a licensed owner or by the Authority from gambling games authorized under this Act at the following rates: